 The biblical counseling movement has a persistent reputation for being anti-drug.
-Because of our annual conference focus on mental illness we have had numerous posts on medicine and mental illness in the last year.
 Every time I write about counseling and medical issues I make clear that physical care for the body is important, and that counselors should not function as physicians and try to take people off their medications.
 In spite of those qualifications, people regularly accuse me and others in the biblical counseling world of being against medicine.

 Will the Person Hating Medicine Please Stand Up?

 It makes me wonder where the accusation is coming from.
 Who is saying that medicine is unimportant?
 Someone must be.
 In fact, I was told during a recent conversation, “Well, you might not be saying that, but other biblical counselors are.”
 When I asked for the identity of these other biblical counselors no names could be produced.

 That got me thinking about leaders in the biblical counseling movement and their statements in this regard.

 I think any objective evaluation of the biblical counseling movement would point out four big leaders in the development of our model.
 I think those four leaders are Jay Adams and Wayne Mack (who had an instrumental role in founding the biblical counseling movement) and David Powlison and Ed Welch (who have significantly developed the movement in recent years.)
 Every person embracing and practicing biblical counseling today has learned about biblical counseling from at least one of these four men.

 So I looked at the statements about counseling and medical issues from the teaching of these four men.
 Here is an incredibly brief summary of what I found.

 In Competent to Counsel, Jay Adams’s very first book on counseling, he clearly acknowledged the presence of disease and the need for medical doctors, including psychiatrists in caring for people who need help.
 In a book, What about Nouthetic Counseling? written a few years afterCompetent, Adams said this: